GCesenas/GCesenas/README.md

 - 👋 Hi, I’m @GCesenas, I love programming and web development.
 Improving every day to be a fullstack developer :)

-- 📫 How to reach me on my website (www.cesenas.com) to see my social media.
+- 📫 How to reach me? take a look on my website (www.cesenas.com) to see my social media.

 <!---
 GCesenas/GCesenas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.